JarnoRalli/cmake-examples/componentlibrary/README.md

 # Building and Installing

 The library needs to be built and installed before it can be used in another project.
-Following builds- and installs the library.
+Following commands build- and install the library, and execute the tests.

 ```bash
 cd componentlibrary